usnistgov/accessTime/README.md

 For trials that were deemed a failure, audio clips are named as `BAD{trial-number}_r{retry-number}_{clip-name}.wav`.

 #### 2loc_rx-data (optional)
 Contains data from the receive side of two location tests.
-This folder contains
+This should be a single .wav file for each test.

 #### 2loc_tx-data (optional)

+Contains data from the transmit side of two location tests.
+There should be one subfolder for each test that contains the Tx audio and timecode recordings in a siilar format to the wav directory.

 #### recovery (optional)

+Contains files used to restart a test that has stopped.
+Format is dependant on test.
+This folder is not synced.

 #### error (optional)

+Contains information about why a test may have stopped.
+Information can be stored here that does not fit into a log entry but could aid in debugging.

 ### data_matfiles (legacy)
 Contains old data files from old test code.
 Do not use this in new code, not synced!